-Dr Philip Dubois
+Dr Philip Dubois M.B., B.S., F.R.C.R., F.R.A.N.Z.C.R., F.A.I.C.D.

-M.B., B.S., F.R.C.R., F.R.A.N.Z.C.R., F.A.I.C.D.
 Executive Director, appointed July 2001

-Dr Dubois is Chairman of the Sonic Imaging Executive Committee and is Chairman and CEO of Queensland X-Ray (acquired by Sonic in 2001).
+Dr Dubois is CEO of Sonic's Imaging Division.
+He is Chairman of the Sonic Imaging Executive Committee and is Chairman and CEO of Queensland X-Ray (acquired by Sonic in 2001).
 A neuroradiologist and nuclear imaging specialist, he is currently an Associate Professor of Radiology at the University of Queensland Medical School.
 He has served on numerous government and craft group bodies, including the councils of the Royal Australian and New Zealand College of Radiologists and the Australian Medical Association, and as Vice-President of the Australian Diagnostic Imaging Association.
 He is a non-executive director of Magnetica Limited (since December 2004).

-Colin Jackson
+Colin Jackson, OAM F.C.P.A., F.C.A., F.A.I.C.D.

-O.A.M., F.C.P.A., F.C.A., F.A.I.C.D.
 Executive Director, appointed December 1999

 Mr Jackson has a background in professional accounting practice and laboratory management.
-He plays an active role at Sonic corporate level and, as President of Pathology Australia, represents Sonic at a national industry level.
+He plays an active role at Sonic corporate level and, as Board Member of Pathology Australia (immediate past President), represents Sonic at a national industry level.
 Mr Jackson was the Chief Executive Officer of Diagnostic Services Pty Limited (Sonic's Tasmanian practice, acquired in 1999) for 11 years to 2006.
 He is a Fellow of the Australian Society of Certified Practising Accountants, the Australian Institute of Company Directors and the Institute of Chartered Accountants in Australia.
-Mr Jackson is a member of the Winston Churchill Fellowship Trust Selection Committee in Tasmania.
-He is also President of the University of Tasmania Foundation and a member of the Tasmanian Board of the Australian Olympic Committee.
+Mr Jackson is also President of the University of Tasmania Foundation.